 - Build Quality

 I have personally used, tested, and researched all of the products on this list and these are my honest opinions.

 1. Defendershield iPad and Tablet EMF Protection Cases

 I’ve been a huge fan of Defendershield products for a while, so I wasn’t surprised to find that they also made the best tablet case on the market (they also sell my favorite Air Tube headphones.
-I have this case and tested it with an Amazon Kindle Fire.
+I have this case and tested it with an Amazon Kindle Fire and an iPad.

 First of all, I found the quality of the case to be really high.
 The outer part has a really nice feel to it, and the inside is soft and protective.
 The tablet stays inside with 4 rubber clips for the corners.
 These held the tablet in extremely well and I never had it fall out in all the time I used the case.

 I found the design to be extremely intuitive and nice to use.
 I’ve used many EMF protection tablet cases, and just normal tablet cases, and found this one just so nice to use.
 You can use it on your lap, or put it up in the tri-fold as you see in the image.